|

 Indian Market - Hacienda Cusín - Cayambe - Quito.
 At the foot of the Imbabura Volcano, lies

-solar calendar, then choose between two options.
+the valley of Otavalo.
+Visit the ruins of the Incan Sun Temple at Caranqui, then choose between two options.
 For those more

 interested in native cultures, visit the village of Peguche,

-where musical instruments and woolen tapestries are made; the
+where musical instruments and woolen tapestries are made, the

-volcanic crater.
+pre-Inca times.
 Lunch at the Hacienda Cusín.
-Continue

-tour in the colonial quarter, highlighted by La Plaza de la Independencia,
+colonial quarter, highlighted by La Plaza de la Independencia,

 the Cathedral, La Compañia de Jesús, La Iglesia